 Balancing Health Benefits and Risks of ACT Subsidies for Africa

-Malaria is one of the world’s foremost public health concerns, killing over 600,000 people every year.
+Malaria is one of the world’s foremost public health concerns, killing close to 1 million people every year.
 In many malaria-endemic regions, resistance has developed to all but one class of antimalarial drugs, called artemisinin combination therapies (ACTs).
 ACTs sold in the retail sector are unaffordable for the poor, and although heavy subsidies can make them accessible, the benefits of treating more people and lowering transmission rates must be balanced against the risk of overtreatment, which can hasten the development of drug resistance.
-A new malaria testing technology, the rapid diagnostic test (RDT), has made it possible to perform malaria testing in the retail sector, but these tests are not in demand at prevailing prices.
+A new malaria testing technology, the rapid diagnostic test (RDT), has made it possible to perform malaria testing in the retail sector, but these tests are not demanded at prevailing prices.
 How can policymakers tailor the prices of subsidized drugs and diagnostic tests to target those truly sick with malaria and prevent those who do not need ACTs from taking them?

 The intervention took place in the districts of Busia, Mumias, and Samia in Western Kenya.
 Researchers distributed vouchers redeemable at four local drug shops to all households within four kilometers of four rural market centers.
 The households were randomly assigned to one of three groups: